VideoAmp/flint/DEVELOPING.md

 #### Mock Cluster Service

 Flint provides a mock cluster service for development: `flint.server.mock.MockClusterService`.
 You can run a Flint server with the mock cluster service by setting the `flint.server.cluster_service` configuration option to `mock`.
-The mock cluster simulates a cluster environment, responding to client requests and simulating instance and cluster lifecycles.
+The mock cluster simulates a cluster environment, responding to client requests and simulating instance and cluster states.